NoComplyDev/CRTAP/README.md

 ### Tale Gate

 - Livestream countdown timer manually removed from S01E003 (Beacon never removed it following the livestream).

+- S01E003: Non-monotonic DTS persisted following re-encode.
+This is likely due to minor livestream technical issues.
+As with the other episodes in the archive that present this error, this is purely a timestamp issue and will not affect playback.

 - Subtitles were never transcribed for the following episodes and are therefore not included: